||4 months ago|

 - Inline: any links that end in an image extension can be automatically inlined, retaining aspect-ratio based on available screen width.

-- Linked: for implementation simplicity a clicked image link could take the user to a separate in-app image viewer (or even pass to the OS to display).
+- Linked: for implementation simplicity a clicked image link could take the user to a separate in-app image viewer (or even pass the link to the OS to display).

-Supported formats are PNG and JPEG as they're common and included on most/all platforms.
+Supported formats are PNG and JPEG as they are common and included on most platforms.

 Images must always include a description for accessibility: